mayankdharaskar/first_app/README.md

 # README
-complete ruby on rails developer by mayank
+complete ruby on rails developer by mayank dharaskar

 This README would normally document whatever steps are necessary to get the application up and running.